xfbs/tmux-rs/docs/index.md

 The most important part of this rewrite was first developing a solid understanding of how the project was built.
 For tmux this is `autotools`.
 I figured out where to add/remove files in `autogen.sh` and how to modify the generated `Makefile` to link in a static library created by my rust crate using the `crate-type = "staticlib"` option.

-This did mean my build process wasn't as simple as just running cargo build.
+This did mean my build process wasn't as simple as just running `cargo build`.
 I wrote a small `build.sh` script which would invoke cargo, then run `make`.
-This worked for a while, but any time I completed translating a file I had to reconfigure and re-modify the `Makefile`.
+This worked for a while, but any time I completed translating a file I had to reconfigure and modify the `Makefile`.

-Early on I would try to break things up into mini-crates.
+Early on I tried to break things up into mini-crates.
 It ends up being easier to put everything in the same crate for two reasons: 1.
 Crates can't have circular dependencies and 2. you can run into linking issues when linking multiple Rust libraries into the same binary.

-At first I would translate one file at a time, with no way to validate the changes halfway through each file.
-After translating a large file and getting stuck debugging, I changed the development process to translate one function at a time, with a quick `build.sh run` step in between to make sure everything worked.
+At first, I would translate one file at a time, with no way to validate the changes halfway through each file.
+After translating a large file and getting stuck debugging, I changed my development process to translate only one function at a time, with a quick `build.sh run` in between to make sure everything worked.
 This did mean adding extra headers in the C code for functions which were originally static.
 The new process looked like this:

 - copy the header of the C function
 - comment out the C function body